 What inspired dragon courage?
 I’m not sure if I even know.
 Dragon’s Future really almost wrote itself, at least at first; later it became work as we edited it.
 The one thing I did want was to have a substance that would encourage the rider or person imbued with courage.

 As I thought of Ruskya and Duskya’s father and a smell that would be comforting, I thought of rosemary and pine.
-Rosemary grows around out area almost like a weed.
+Rosemary grows around our area almost like a weed.
 Depending on the variety, it can become bush-like and grow as tall as six feet or more.
 Yes, you heard me right, six feet!
 I love running my hands along the needle-like leaves and smelling the fragrance.
-Pine trees grow tall and majestic in Oregon.
+Pine trees stand tall and majestic in Oregon.
 I remember returning from college in the midwest and looking up to the top of the trees that stretched taller than the skyscrapers I’d seen and thinking, “I’m at home.”

 The two together, pine and rosemary, became the signature of dragon courage.
 With a deep breath, the rider would know she’d been sprayed with dragon courage.
 Glendyn continued from the quote up above to say: